This is what I hear from moms almost every single day:

 FlexJobs lets you pick out five categories to strut your stuff, and the options are actually pretty expansive.

-Here are a few examples (and some of these even have sub-categories) of things you can easily do in your PJs: Accounting, bookkeeping, virtual admin, appointment setting, data entry, proofreading, online teaching, graphic design, insurance underwriting, transcription and web design.
+Here are a few examples (and some of these even have sub-categories) of things you can easily do in your PJs: Accounting, bookkeeping, virtual admin, appointment setting, data entry, proofreading, online teaching, graphic design, insurance underwriting, transcription, UX, and web design.
+And hundreds and hundreds more.

 Pros of using FlexJobs

-- There are so many resources available through FlexJobs.
-We’re talking articles, job-hunting tips, inspiration and even checklists to make sure you’re on the right track in your online job search.
+- There are so many resources available through FlexJobs: webinars, skills courses, articles, job-hunting tips, videos and checklists to make sure you’re on the right track in your online job search.

-- FlexJobs researches the companies that have jobs available through the site.
-In fact, FlexJobs claims to have info on over 40,000 organizations who hire for remote, freelance, part-time, and flexible schedule jobs.
+- In fact, FlexJobs claims to have info on more than 50,000 companies that hire for remote, freelance, part-time, and flexible schedule jobs.
 Knowledge is power, mama!

 - There are deals and promos available to members.
 There’s a whole section of partner offers, including deals like a 30-day trial of Audible (which includes a free audiobook and online access to The New York Times or The Wall Street Journal), a membership deal for Costco that gives you more than $50 in coupons, and even discounts on many Dell products.